shan-oflynn/Habit-Tracker/README.md

     * Add user name
     * Add and log habits
     * View stats and habit progress
+    * Delete habits
     * ***Your habits will be automatically saved using JSON***

 ### Future Improvements
 * Add a delete function to delete incorrect habit entries
-* Add a function to remove a log of a habit, if made by mistake
-* Add a GUI interface using PySimpleGUI
+* Add a GUI interface using Tkinkter
 * Add a way to track multiple habtis in one log
 * Add reminders using notifications